ennis/autograph-ng/design/NOTES.md

 - there are still issues with descriptor remapping
     - translate vulkan SPIR-V to GL SPIR-V if using the SPIR-V path
     - otherwise, use spirv_cross (thank you very much)
+- Issues:
+    - CommandBuffers: are templated by the backend type
+    - must go through all entries and downcast references
+        - issue: may be slow
+    - faster to do it on-the-fly?
+But needs a type-erased command buffer impl
+        - this puts the type-erasure layer on top of Renderer<Backend>, not on top of the Backend itself
+        - requires replacement of all references to Renderer<T>
+        - can possibly allow optimizations (native command buffers generated on-the-fly)
+            - e.g. can put commands with the same sortkey in the same native command buffer
+        - sorting logic must also be in the backend... duplication of logic
+            - although the sorting logic is not that complicated

 ### Crate refactor
 - Split into multiple crates